 Will you assist me with installation of my equipment?

 We will be more than happy to assist you or your plumber with installation and service of any and all equipment.
-It makes no difference if the equipment was purchased from Aqua Science or not.

 How do you ship the equipment we buy?